Timing

 }

-After editing, you need to manually reopen the project file.
-See File Formats page for more details.
+After editing, you must manually reload the project.
+See the File Formats page for details.

 Undo/Redo

-Use Ctrl + Z/Y to undo and redo changes you make to Timing.
+Use Ctrl+Z / Ctrl+Y to undo or redo your changes to the Timing.

 Importing Timing

-DyNode supports directly importing Timing Points information from osu file format v14open in new window (.osu) files.
-This means you can use the official chart editors provided by osu! or osu!lazer for timing.
-See Chart Import for more.
+DyNode supports importing Timing Points directly from an osu file format v14 (.osu).
+This means you can use osu! or osu!lazer’s official chart editor for timing.
+See Chart Import for details.

-You can choose to import complete BPM information from Dynamaker or Dynamaker-modified without additional correction work.
+You can choose to import complete BPM information from Dynamaker or Dynamaker-modified without extra timing adjustments.

-In DyNode, the start of a Timing Point will always be a new measure, even if the previous measure has not completely ended.
+In DyNode, the start of a Timing Point always marks the beginning of a new measure, even if the previous measure has not completely finished.

 Dynamaker and Bar

-The concept of Bar used in Dynamaker facilitates direct editing in measures in Dynamaker.
+The concept of Bar in Dynamaker facilitates editing charts in terms of measure numbers.

-Similar to osu!, most of DyNode's logic is based on absolute time, such as chart playback, reading, and exporting.
-In this way, DyNode can provide flexible editing methods and tools.
+Like osu!, most of DyNode’s logic is based on absolute time (for playback, reading, and exporting charts).
+This allows DyNode to offer flexible editing modes and tools.

-During chart import or export, DyNode fully handles the conversion from time to Bar, so there's no need to worry about compatibility issues.
+During chart import or export, DyNode fully handles the conversion between time and Bar, so you do not need to worry about compatibility issues.

-DyNode still displays measures and measure numbers, but they may differ from the Bar concept used in Dynamaker.
+Although DyNode still displays measures and measure numbers, they may differ from Dynamaker’s Bar concept.

-DyNode has minimized the delay from music to chart as much as possible, but there is still some inherent delay between MP3 and WAV formats.
+DyNode has minimized the delay between the music and the chart as much as possible, but there is still some delay with MP3 files compared to WAV files.

 Why is a decoded MP3 longer than the original .wav file?

 Because LAME (and all other MDCT based encoders) add padding to the beginning and end of each song.
-For an explanation of why, see the questions below.
+For an explanation, see the questions below.

 FMOD doesn’t chop the start off .mp3 decodes, a format which has inherent latency in it.